 - Vulcan: Canonically, the Vulcans were the first alien race to make contact with the humans.
 Renowned for their stoicism and staunch faith in logic, the Vulcans’ home planet was hot and harsh, largely covered by deserts and mountains.
 In the alternate timeline of the 2009 film series (aka the Kelvin Timeline), Vulcan was completely destroyed by a black hole bomb.

 - Genesis: The planet created by the Genesis Device following the events of The Wrath of Khan.
 It was described as having “all the varieties” of Earth’s climate and geology within a few hours’ walk.

-- Nimbus III: The site of the hostage situation in The Final Frontier.
-Located in the Neutral Zone and desert-like.
+- Nimbus III: The “planet of galactic peace” was located in the Neutral Zone and desert-like.
+It was also the site of the hostage situation in The Final Frontier.

 - Sha Ka Ree: A planet at the center of the Star Trek galaxy, believed to be where creation began.
 Protected by a barrier and the prison of an entity that was both god-like and malicious.

 - Rura Penthe: An icy asteroid prison in The Undiscovered Country.
-Its environment was so harsh, prisoners on it do not live more than a year.
+Its environment is so harsh, prisoners can't survive for more than a year.

 - Khitomer: A mountainous and beautiful planet in the Beta Quadrant.
 In The Undiscovered Country, it was the location of an all-important peace conference.

 - Ba'ku: The place you’d want to be if shot by a phaser.
 The planet's rings produce a unique form of metaphasic radiation that gives residents good health and eternal life.
 A major location in Insurrection.